-In considering applications for planning permission, local authorities are also required to consider the policies set out in the National Planning Policy Framework 2019.
+The courts have held that following the approach set out in the policies on the historic environment set out in the National Planning Policy Framework (2019) will effectively result in a decision-maker complying with its statutory duties.
+The Framework forms a material consideration for the purposes of section 38(6).
 At the heart of the Framework is 'a presumption in favour of sustainable development' and there are also specific policies relating to the historic environment.
 Paragraph 127c of the NPPF states that planning policies and decisions should ensure that developments 'are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities)'.
 This is a key paragraph to consider in relation to the current application.